ltran505/Prework---IOS101/README.md

 Submitted by: **Lily Tran**

-**IOS101 Prework** is an app that changes background randomly when the Background Color is clicked.
+**IOS101 Prework** is an app that changes background randomly when the Background Color button is clicked.

 Time spent: **3** hours spent in total